Michael0812/blackandwhite/README.md

 7. Set up the following environment variables within your IDE.

-    - If using VSCode, locate the `settings.json` file within the .vscode directory and add your environment variables as below.
+    - If using GitPod, locate the `settings.json` file within the .vscode directory and add your environment variables as below.
 Do not forget to restart your machine to activate your environment variables or your code will not be able to see them:

     ```json
     "terminal.integrated.env.windows": {
+_NOTE: This can be change depend of what system you are using_

         "HOSTNAME": "<enter hostname here>",
         "SECRET_KEY": "<enter key here>",
         "STRIPE_PUBLISHABLE": "<enter key here>",